indulge-in-life/chestiq-evidence-control/README.md

 ## Overview

-This project demonstrates a structured approach to ensuring traceability, evidence control, and audit readiness in an AI-based chest X-ray analysis system.
+This repository implements an audit-ready evidence control framework for AI systems operating in regulated environments.

 ## Problem